-NAFTA dispute resolution mechanism critical: Canada
+Canada, Mexico to discuss how to handle NAFTA talks: sources

 Under Chapter 19, which Canada insisted be in NAFTA, binational panels hear complaints about illegal subsidies and dumping and then issue binding decisions.
 The United States has frequently lost such cases.

-MacNaughton said he was not particularly surprised by the list of U.S. demands, many of which had been flagged ahead of time by the administration of President Donald Trump.
+MacNaughton said he was not particularly surprised by the U.S. demands, many of which had been flagged ahead of time.

 Both Mexico and the United States face important elections in 2018 which could complicate the negotiations.